ashleyallphin/liri-node-app/README.md

    * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

-     * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.
+     * It will run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

-     * Edit the text in random.txt to test out the feature for movie-this and concert-this.

 ### Printing to log.txt

-* In addition to logging the data to your terminal/bash window, LIRI will output the data to a .txt file called `log.txt`.
+* In addition to logging the data to terminal/bash window, LIRI will output the data to a .txt file called `log.txt`.